DhruvJ22/DhruvJ22.github.io/_pages/undergrad_research.md

 {% include base_path %}

-These are the research projects that I pursued as independent studies with faculty members during my undergraduate journey.
+These are the research projects that I pursued as independent studies with faculty members during my undergraduate journey at Purdue University.
 <br>
 <br>